ADBeveridge/raider/README.md

 In addition to this, in order to build the project on Ubuntu 22.04 LTS requires building Gtk4 - so there are many dependencies to install.

-* `sudo apt install python3-distutils libxml2-dev libgtk-4-dev libcurl4-openssl-dev libyaml-dev libzstd-dev gettext itstool xsltproc libappstream-dev appstream-util ninja-build`
+* `sudo apt install python3-distutils libxml2-dev libgtk-4-dev libcurl4-openssl-dev libyaml-dev libzstd-dev gettext itstool xsltproc libappstream-dev appstream ninja-build`

 Configure the project.